-But even knowing this problem existed, our failed quest to find a picture book for our friend shocked me.
+But even knowing this problem existed, even having worked in Children’s publishing for well over a decade, our failed quest to find a picture book for our friend shocked me.
 I realised for the first time precisely how very nearly invisible ethnic minority boys are in children’s picture books.

 Even in the genres that you might (traditionally) expect boys to dominate – pirates, dinosaurs, aliens, superheroes – they just aren’t anywhere near well enough represented.

 You might be nodding your head or rolling your eyes.
 And you’re probably thinking ‘duh, this is true but obvious’.
 If so, then please skip on to the good news…

 Which is that while there aren’t enough of them, there are some great books out there.
 My children and I went through the ones we could find.
 Both on our own shelves and out there in shops and libraries.
 And we created a list of our favourite brilliant and (importantly) high quality picture books.

 All of them star black, Asian or minority ethnic boy characters.